csimai/raspi-tvheadend/README.md

 # Motivation

-I could not use my dvb_usb tuners with the most recent stable version of tvheadend 4.09 that is supplied with the latest version of OSMC.
+I could not use my usb DVB-T (August T202, August T205 and Avermedia Volar Green) tuners with the most recent stable version of tvheadend 4.09 that is supplied with the latest version of OSMC.
 I could get w_scan to work but then tvheadend would not recognize the device.
 There appear to be a number of OSMC forum threads on this issue with suggested solutions.
 In my case the tvheadend version 4.1-2426 is now working well on my Raspberry Pi B and the usb DVB-T devices are recognized.
+I am using the August T202 device.

 # OSMC Version